 I am a fully qualified Person-Centred counsellor, and a qualified Cognitive Behavioural Therapist (CBT).

 After gaining a BA (Hons) in Counselling, I gained a Master’s Degree at Leeds University studying Psychological Therapies.
 I have gained many experiences working alongside a service supporting clients who have experienced; domestic abuse, sexual violence, rape and serious sexual offences.
-Alongside my own private practice at home, I work as a voluntary counsellor for Open Door.
+Alongside my own private practice, I worked as a voluntary counsellor for Open Door.
 Which is a unique facility within the heart of Grimsby.
 Opendoor provides GP, health care and social support services, information, advice and guidance.
 Their aim is to ensure that people have the opportunity to improve their lives through a combination of integrated and flexible services all based around health and wellness.

 Certificate in Counselling Studies - Grimsby College 2007